 - If the pain doesn’t go away, there is pus in the wound, or an allergic reaction, contact a doctor.

 The residents are using unusual ways to treat sea urchin stings.
-They crush the needle with a small clean and disinfected stone or a glass bottle.
-You need to beat it pretty hard.
+They crush the needle with a small clean, and disinfected stone or a glass bottle.
+You have to beat it pretty hard.
 The procedure is not pleasant and painful.
-The idea behind that procedure is that needles are made of organosilicon compounds, and they easily dissolve in the body.
-To make that process faster you have to make the needles smaller.
+The idea behind that procedure is that needles are made of organosilicon compounds and easily dissolve in the body.
+To make that process faster, you have to make the needles smaller.
 Please do not try it at home.
-Go to the doctor, they will remove the spine and pedicellariae gently and safely, and treat the wound.
+Go to the doctor, and he will remove the spine and pedicellariae gently and safely and treat the wound.

 Can you eat a Caribbean Sea urchin?

 Caribbean urchins are edible.
 Sea urchins are considered a delicacy all over the world and even an aphrodisiac in Japan.
 The edible part is the gonads.
 They have a creamy taste and are served in many forms: raw, rice, pasta, and even spread on a loaf of crusty bread.

 What to do if you find a sea urchin on the beach?

 If you find a sea urchin on the beach, try to get rid of it, but touch it lightly, without any pressure.
 Use something to avoid direct contact with your hands.
 Sea urchins are not aggressive, but their needles can puncture the skin if you touch an urchin with pressure.
 Its venom is not life-threatening but can be very painful and can trigger infection.